jcqvisser/tech-folk/README.md

 ## Deployment

--The Tech Folk website is hosted on https://tech-folk.co.za- -The master branch is automatically deployed using Semaphore (https://jcqvisser.semaphoreci.com/projects/tech-folk)-
+~~The Tech Folk website is hosted on https://tech-folk.co.za~~ ~~The master branch is automatically deployed using Semaphore (https://jcqvisser.semaphoreci.com/projects/tech-folk)~~